Stop Blaming the Handoff — Your Delivery Model Is Broken

 That is how you get status meetings where every individual team is green, but the release is somehow flaming at the edges.

-Everything is fine until you ask whether the system is ready.
+Everything is fine until someone asks whether the system is ready.

 3. Evidence is reconstructed instead of captured